Medical equipment and scanners

 One of the most detailed and useful scanning techniques requires massive magnetic bursts.
 These pulses or bursts are like magnetic hammer impacts.
 The hydrogen atoms, mostly linked to water in our body, react to this.
 And the magnetic field emission due to such reaction is measured to make maps of the tissues in our body.

-There is extreme cooling needed to be able to generate and sustain the magnetic field.
-The Helium pumps are optimized to limit their noise emmision.
 Techniques such as Transfer Path Analysis (TPA) and Component TPA help engineers understand how structure-borne energy propagates through the pumps and interfaces and contributes to acoustic noise.
 Both simulation validation and TPA rely on precise frequency response function (FRF) measurements.

-Higjly suitable shakers for measurements on scanner structure, coils, pumps etc. from low to high frequency:
+Highly suitable shakers for measurements on scanner structure, coils, pumps etc. from low to high frequency:

 To optimize the housings, absorption, sealing, and reduce airborne emission volume sound sources provide the highest level of accuracy.
 They can be used for acoustic transfer and reciprocal vibro-acoustic transfer measurements from low to high frequency: